reiddraper/reiddraper.com/_posts/2013-11-02-writing-simple-check.md

 on `gen/int`, which multiplies the randomly generated elements by two.
 But since this function is also applied to the children in the shrink tree, every element in the shrink tree will be multiplied by two.
-We can also now write generator combinators like `elements`, which creates a generator by choosing a random element from a list.
+We can also now write generator-combinators like `elements`, which creates a generator by choosing a random element from a list.
 This generator will shrink toward choosing earlier elements in the list.
 Were we to use `elements` in our `arbitrary` function in Haskell QC, we'd have to write the shrinking logic ourselves.
 It's